buildpacks/rfcs/text/0000-create-stackify-repo.md

 Users can use stackify to add packages and ca-certificates to a base image as well as add all required CNB metadata to the image.

-Stackify can be integrated into Pack in the form of a `pack create-stack` command.
+Stackify can be integrated into Pack in the form of a `pack stack create` command.

 # How it Works
 [how-it-works]: #how-it-works
-For stacks defined by the buildpacks project, Stackify will add mixins labels for each package installed on the image.
-If Stackify is used to give add a stack ID other than one defined by the buildpacks project, mixin labels will not be added.
+For stacks defined by the buildpacks project, Stackify will add mixin labels for each package installed on the image.
+If Stackify is used to add a stack ID other than one defined by the buildpacks project, mixin labels will not be added.

 If Stackify is used with an already valid stack image, the `CNB_*` labels and users will not be changed unless new user and group ID's are passed, in which case the labels and user will be overwritten.